Revised and effective as of November 6, 2023

 Yes, as detailed in the “For improved marketing efforts” paragraph, we do share your PI with trusted third-party marketing partners for purposes of sharing data for commercial reasons (including those of their clients).
-We may also release your information when we believe release is appropriate to comply with the law, enforce our Website policies, or protect our or others’ rights, property, or safety, and to assess and implement mergers, acquisitions, or other business transactions that may result in a sale of some or all of our business assets.
+We may also release your information when we believe release is appropriate to comply with the law, enforce our Website policies, protect our or others’ rights, property, or safety, and to assess and implement mergers, acquisitions, or other business transactions that may result in a sale of some or all of our business assets.

 We share any information we collect, including PI, with our service providers, such as companies we use for billing, accounting, marketing, security, hosting, tech and customer support, data enhancement and general website maintenance and operations, as well as vendors who help us comply with legal requirements and prevent fraud.

 Individuals under the age of 18 are not permitted to use our services without the supervision of a parent or legal guardian.
 We are in compliance with the requirements of COPPA (Children’s Online Privacy Protection Act), and we do not intentionally collect any information from anyone under 18 years of age.
 Our Website, products and services are all directed to people who are at least 18 years old or older.
 If you are a parent or legal guardian and you believe we have collected your child’s information in violation of applicable law, please contact us using the contact information below.

 We are committed to the security of the PI you provide to us.
 We have implemented technical and other measures to protect the information you provide to us.
 Security measures, however, are not perfect and we do not guarantee complete security of your PI.
 We accept no liability for any dissemination of PI.

 Please also visit our User Agreement and Ordering Policies and Procedures, which establish the use, disclaimers, and limitations of liability governing the use of our website